 Thus, we obtain a path-wise low-regret guarantee on every path inside a high-probability event.
-Furthermore, we show that the regret is eventually $O(\ln\ln n)$ on almost every path, i.e.\ on every path in set $\mathcal E_0$, which is measure one under suitable stochastic assumptions.
-In particular, under bounded-support distributions, the set of paths exhibiting linear regret is a null set.
+Furthermore, we show that its regret is eventually $O(\ln\ln V_n)$ on almost every path, i.e.\ on every path in a set $\mathcal E_0$, which is measure one under suitable stochastic assumptions.
+In particular, under bounded-support distributions, the set of paths exhibiting a logarithmic regret is a null set.

 Our explicit path-wise regret bound also implies a game-theoretic version of the law of iterated logarithm (LIL): either the LIL holds on a particular sample path, or the wealth process blows up to infinity on that sample path.
 In fact, we provide an explicit wealth process that witnesses LIL.
 Our work, therefore, further connects worst-case regret analysis with stochastic betting methods from game-theoretic statistics.